taurose/Unglitch/README.md

 #  MC-2025 Fix (Unglitch) by taurose #
 Unglitch is a Minecraft mod to stop entities from (permanently or temporarily) glitching through walls.
 See [https://mojang.atlassian.net/browse/MC-2025](https://mojang.atlassian.net/browse/MC-2025) and [https://mojang.atlassian.net/browse/MC-10](https://mojang.atlassian.net/browse/MC-10).

-Besides the mod download, the repo also includes relevant source code snippets (search for "Unglitch" to quickly find the changes in larger files), and some test worlds.
+Besides the mod download, the repo also includes relevant source code snippets (search for "Unglitch" to quickly find changes in larger files), and some test worlds.

 Here's a rather technical description of the issues I've found and how I solved them in the mod: